 Age-related changes occur throughout your body, encompassing changes in your cognitive ability, physical health and performance below the belt, just to name a few.
 Hormones are often to blame, especially when it comes to libido.

 "For both women and men, the two hormones that affect sexual physiology -- estrogen and testosterone -- often decrease during midlife," explains Dr Marilyn Mitchell, a ChicagoHealers.com practitioner.
-"As a result of these decreases, the most common symptoms we notice are a decreased libido [desire] and
+"As a result of these decreases, the most common symptoms we notice are a decreased libido [desire] and changes in sexual response."

 Sexual health is a complexity of factors that include both body and mind.
 According to Dr Mitchell, who specializes in women's health and gynecology, midlife can challenge four components of sexuality:

 To bolster sexual health and liven up your libido, all four of these components must be addressed.

 Dr Mitchell suggests seeking professional help with healers who specialize in the following treatment options:

 1. Medications.
 Medications commonly used include bioidentical testosterone supplementation, either oral or cream.
 This usually accompanies hormonal treatment with bioidentical estrogen or progesterone in an oral form or as a cream for local external or vaginal treatment.

 2. Medication review.
 Medicinal treatment may also extend to adjunctive antidepressants for you or your partner or a change in current therapy for other diseases.
 Some antihypertensives and antidepressants may alter sexual function in men and women.

 3. Herbal therapy.
 Herbal therapies include the herbs damiana for improved libido, Chinese ginseng for improved libido, potency and fertility, and yohimbe.
 Ashwaganda is also helpful on a long-term basis for improving sexual response.
 Talk to an herbalist and your doctor about taking these herbal supplements; don't start taking them on your own.